darryncampbell/DataWedge-Workflow-Sample/README.md

 - Reporting will only report barcodes meeting the specified criteria currently highlighted in the viewfinder.  **If you want to capture barcodes outside the viewfinder, for example, if you are waving the device across multiple barcodes, then you should use the 'Freeform Image Capture' Workflow**.
 - Captured Barcodes are reported in the same way as "Workflow" data capture.
 I.e. the Intent plugin will report the result through `com.symbol.datawedge.data`
-- The order the results are given will be the order in which the barcodes were recognised by the decoding algorithm, this is not something the user can influence.
+- The order the results are given will be the order in which the barcodes were recognized by the decoding algorithm, this is not something the user can influence.
 An `identifier` field is returned in the JSONObject for each barcode captured.
 - If multiple barcodes are captured, the value returned in `com.symbol.datawedge.data_string` will be concatenated without any separators.
 It is strongly recommended to use `com.symbol.datawedge.data` instead.
 - If you switch scanners when configuring DataWedge, your highlighting rules will be lost (with this initial release)
 - As stated in the documentation, the keystroke output will concatenate all the data without any separators.
 This means the Intent plugin is really the only viable way to receive data.